antoniodefazio/kafkatips/README.md

 https://www.linkedin.com/in/antoniodefazio-java-python-developer-sviluppatore-trainer-docente

+Idempotence of Kafka consumers provideing at-least-once message delivery semantics

 I worked for the most important Italian telecommunications company, the manager told me that we had to manage the telephone top-up system by transferring the remaining credit.
 These top-ups come from various apps and servers and must flow into the central system via a message broker.

 The events must be processed respecting the order of arrival and the charging is concretely finalized with a call to a REST API (external system).

 I start with the in-depth questions of the task and point out the fact that the record is considered processed/consumed (org.springframework.kafka.support.Acknowledgment.acknowledge() ) if and only the call to the API has been successfully sent ( http response status ok).
 I also point out to the manager that in a distributed and containerized environment like Kubernetes it is possible that a consumer deployed as a pod could be shut down unexpectedly due to various reasons such as pod evictions, node failures, or deployments.
 As a result, the same Kafka record may be processed multiple times, potentially causing duplicate processing.

 Therefore, better outline the scenario (use case) with the following constraint: